 A 1ms grey to grey response time is specified, which as usual you shouldn’t pay too much attention to.
 A tightly-tuned strobe backlight setting (PureXP) is included as an alternative to Adaptive-Sync.
 This feature passes the ‘Blur Busters Approved 2.0‘ testing regime and is designed with excellent motion clarity and low strobe crosstalk in mind.
 It can be tuned using the ViewSonic Strobe Utility software, too.
 Flip-down mouse cable anchors and a cable tidy are included at the rear.
 The stand attaches centrally via 100 x 100mm VESA and can be replaced by an alternative if preferred.
 It is fully adjustable, including 120mm (4.72 inches) height adjustment and pivot into portrait.
 The ports face downwards and include; AC power input (internal power converter), 2 HDMI 2.0 ports, DP 1.4, a 3.5mm headphone jack and 2 USB 3.2 ports (plus upstream).
 3 x 2W speakers are include included.

 Further details can be found on the on the manufacturer’s website.
-Information on price and availability still to come.
+The monitor is listed for ~$360 USD.